rwxrob/skilstak/docs/boost/2024/README.md

 * How to safely tunnel web-facing services through external providers
 * How to setup on-prem vanilla Kubernetes cluster
 * How to setup local virtual machine hosting with QEMU/libvirt

+## Changes since 2023 (and other previous Boosts)

+2024 we are breaking the Beginner Boost up into smaller educational content modules in line with the original 2013 SKILSTAK content organization:

+1. Start a career in tech
+2. Create a basic web with with HTML, CSS, and JavaScript
+3. Get a Linux machine
+4. Learn the Bash Command Line
+5. Learn coding fundamentals in Python and JavaScript
+6. Learn C for understanding
+7. Develop enterprise software in Go
+8. Leverage Linux containers (docker, podman)

+In addition, the following will be back to SKILSTAK original pedagogical format:

+* Linux on machines, both virtual and metal (no containers)

+As usual, none of this annual content will ever cover the following important topics and most tech professionals will have to learn elsewhere:

+* Cloud services
+* Data structures and algorithms
+* Creating and working with AI models
+* Kubernetes
+* Cybersecurity
+* Computer engineering

+These are not covered because they are specializations of a particular tech career path rather than general knowledge that all tech professionals should have preferably before pursuing a career in tech at all.

+### Linux machines, metal and virtual

+2024 returns to the original focus of installing and running Linux on a real ("metal") machine in addition to installing on a VMware virtual machine running on Windows or Mac.